apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

  - `Email/query` to retrieve the list of emails.
 This call is nowadays resolved on ElasticSearch for Email search after a right resolution pass against Cassandra.
  - `Email/get` to retrieve various levels of details.
-Depending on requested properties, this is either resolved on Cassandra alone or on ObjectStorage.
+Depending on requested properties, this is either retrieved from Cassandra alone or from ObjectStorage.

 So, ElasticSearch is queried on every JMAP interaction.
 Administrators thus need to enforce availability and good performance for this component.